latheesh123/Custom_toast/README.md

 # Custom_toast

-Create a custom toast displaying a layout in the toast
+Create a custom toast displaying a Circle Image layout in the toast